 Now, take just a final moment and think about the species you do know of… Where do they live?
 What problems are they facing?
 How do you feel when you consider that our actions might mean their extinction?

 Personally, it overwhelms me.
 That is why I do what I do.
 Why I encourage others to care.
 And while I don’t have all of the answers – and I definitely don’t know all 8.7 million species – I do know that it is going to take each of us doing our own individual part to make any difference in the fate of our planet’s wildlife.
-Whether that means talking to someone, reading about the latest news, or starting a non-profit – we all must put our passions and desires to work to do what we can.
+Whether that means talking to someone, reading about the latest news, or starting a non-profit – we all must put our passions and desires to work.

 For example, the National Wildlife Federation is just one of the many organizations doing their part to protect wildlife, habitat, and to inspire future generations of conservationist.
 If you feel at all interested in learning more about what you can do – or in what this national organization is doing – I encourage you to check out their website – http://www.nwf.org.

-But in the mean time, let me do some explaining for you that I hope encourages you to take action in whatever big or small way you feel is best.
-Just reading this post means that you care in some way – and in my opinion, that is the most important ingredient for change.
+But in the mean time, let me summarize the purpose and some of the work of the NWF.
+I hope this post encourages you to take action in whatever big or small way you feel is best.
+In fact, just reading this post means that you care in some way – and in my opinion, that is the most important ingredient for change.

 What the NWF believes…